vieuxcolon/lm-repo/README.md

 Hi There,

 Just to let you know, I am now available.
+OK, I think I am now ready to proceed.